History of Rwanda: Post-civil war Rwanda

 When Bizimungu became critical of the Kagame government in 2000, he was removed as president and Kagame took over the presidency himself.
 Bizimungu immediately founded an opposition party (the PDR), but it was banned by the Kagame government.
 Bizimungu was arrested in 2002 for treason, sentenced to 15 years in prison, but released by a presidential pardon in 2007.

 The postwar government has placed high priority on development, opening water taps in the most remote areas, providing free and compulsory education, and promulgating progressive environmental policies.
 Their Vision 2020 development policy has the aim of achieving a service-based society by 2020, with a significant middle class.
-There is remarkably little corruption in the country.
+There is relatively little corruption in the country: after Botswana and Cape Verde, it is the third least corrupt country in Africa according to the Corruption Perceptions Index as of 2022.

 Hutu Rwandan genocidal leaders were put on trial at the International Criminal Tribunal for Rwanda, in the Rwandan National Court system, and, most recently, through the informal Gacaca programme.
 Recent reports highlight a number of reprisal killings of survivors for giving evidence at Gacaca.
 These Gacaca trials are overseen by the government established National Unity and Reconciliation Commission.
 Gacaca is a traditional adjudication mechanism at the umudugudu (village) level, whereby members of the community elect elders to serve as judges, and the entire community is present for the case.
 This system was modified to try lower-level génocidaires, those who had killed or stolen but did not organize massacres.
 Prisoners, dressed in pink, stand trial before members of their community.
 Judges accord sentences, which vary widely, from returning to prison, to paying back the cost of goods stolen, to working in the fields of families of victims.
 Gacaca officially concluded in June 2012.
-For many, gacaca has been a vehicle for closure, and prisoners' testimonies have helped many families locate victims.
-Gacaca takes place once a week in the morning in every village across Rwanda, and is compulsory.
+For many, Gacaca has been a vehicle for closure, and prisoners' testimonies have helped many families locate victims.
+Gacaca takes place once a week in the morning in every village across Rwanda and is compulsory.

 Ethnicity has been formally outlawed in Rwanda, in the effort to promote a culture of healing and unity.
 One can stand trial for discussion of the different ethnic groups.

 Rwanda has become a President's Emergency Plan for AIDS Relief (PEPFAR) focus country, and the United States has been providing AIDS programming, education, training, and treatment.
 Rwandans who have been infected can now receive free antiretroviral drugs in health centers across the country, as well as food packages.